OBELIKS/duetbackupGUI/README.md

 # duetbackupGUI
 GUI for duetbackup tool: https://github.com/wilriker/duetbackup
+Windows only!

 # usage
 Change what you want and click Backup